Amy Sherman-Palladino: 1990–1999

-Gilmore Girls
+Gilmore Girls (2000–2006)

 Sherman-Palladino is best known as the creator and executive producer of Gilmore Girls (2000–07), a television comedy drama series that aired initially on The WB network and concluded on its successor network, The CW.
 A four-episode revival aired on Netflix in 2016.
 In selling the show, Sherman-Palladino says that during her pitch meeting for landing a script order, Gilmore Girls was presented as a last-ditch effort thought up on the spot due to a lacking response from the network executives towards her other ideas.
 She presented this last hope as a "show about a mother and daughter, but they're more like best friends" and the executives were all sold immediately.
 During a trip to Connecticut, she and husband Daniel Palladino were inspired to center the show there, allowing a rich setting for a small-town community and the divide from the WASPy social setting of Hartford, Connecticut.

 In producing the show, Sherman-Palladino and her husband wore many hats as the creative forces of the show, writing a large number of the episodes and also acting as directors, producers and showrunners for six years of its seven-year run.
+She took a progressive approach in creating the show with Rory having pro-choice posters throughout her college dorms and Paris protesting the unfair conditions of Burmese prisoners.
+Sherman-Palladino used the show as a platform for the causes that she believed in with an early focus on activism compared to similar media of the time.